Learning how to trade with cryptocurrency can be scary. In this guide, we break down the basics to help you feel more comfortable trading with crypto.

 Below is a list of popular cryptocurrencies in their abbreviated forms:

 Note: This list is not extensive.
-There are over 2,500 cryptocurrencies out there, so it would be difficult to list them all here.
+There are currently approximately over 9,000 cryptocurrencies out there, so it would be difficult to list them all here.
 It would be time well spent for any newcomer to become acquainted with popular cryptocurrencies and their abbreviations before beginning to trade.
 Similarly, playing around with the most popular cryptocurrencies such as Bitcoin is a great starting point to get used to this type of trading.

 Choosing the correct platform for you is very important.
 There are differences across competing exchanges, and as such, it is useful to do some research to decide which is best for your needs.
 Below is a brief list of some of the key things to look out for: